amcginlay/ops-manager-automation/README.md

 with the target platform.
 These steps incorporate both PivNet downloads and Ops Manager imports which collectively take a long time to complete.
-As the script involves pushing around large files, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.
+As such, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.

 ## PKS